Twitch0125/js-on-the-edge/slides.md

 - running your code closer to your customers will reduce loading times
 - deploys almost like you're using a CDN (easy deployment)
 ## Cost
-- Its cheaper!
-Kinda.
+- Its cheaper! (maybe).
 - Zero Maintenance.
-Kinda.

 <!-- If your app works fine on a few ec2 instances then it may not be cheaper.
 But if you have customers
 all over the world, then this might be good.
 There's even SQLite on the edge with Fly.io and lightstream, which  is